CSU Online offers programs that qualify for:

 Scholarships and Fellowships

 You may be able to use an existing Colorado State scholarship.
-Contact Student Financial Services to verify your eligibility.
+Contact the Office of Financial Aid to verify your eligibility.

 The CSU Graduate School website provides information on available non-CSU internships, scholarships, and fellowship opportunities.
 Each year, many scholarships go unused because students are unaware of their availability.
 We recommend you research the abundance of scholarships and your fit with their requirements.